On This Day In Judy Garland’s Life And Career – July 16

 Check out The Judy Room’s Filmography Pages on The Pirate here.

 July 16, 1947: Hedda Hopper’s column, dated July 15th, was published.
 Hopper relays the story of Judy’s recent nervous collapse.
-Walter Winchell’s column (written by Jack Lait) also mentioned the collapse and wisely mentions that it’s probably due to the effects of Benzedrine.
+Walter Winchell’s column (written by Jack Lait) also mentioned the collapse and wisely noted that it was probably due to the effects of Benzedrine.

-The sequence of events apparently happened quickly.
+The sequence of events happened quickly.
 As noted above, the day these columns appeared was the same as the final day of filming on The Pirate.
-Judy’s nervous collapse must have happened on one of the days prior to the days she was ill and unable to work on “Be A Clown” which in recent weeks was June 3th through July 3rd and July 7th.
-She was also out sick on July 11th & 12th, which are the most likely candidates as the columnists would have quickly picked up the story.
+Judy’s nervous collapse must have occurred on one of the days before she was ill and unable to work on “Be A Clown,” which in recent weeks was from June 3rd through July 3rd and July 7th.
+She was also out sick on July 11th & 12th, which are the most likely candidates, as the columnists would have quickly picked up the story.
 Those earlier dates are too early.

 Judy bounced back well enough to show up at the MGM commissary “two days after suffering from a nervous collapse” [per Hedda Hopper] for lunch with Frank Sinatra.
 Sheilah Graham went into more detail: Judy Garland … replies, in answer to my question about her health: “You all say I’m dying.
 Okeh, I’m dying.”
 In the first place, no one has said this.
 Secondly, Judy does look ill.
 And she sounded hysterical.
 But after the above outburst, she joined Frank Sinatra for lunch, and seemed as gay as anything.